Soulcalibur II: Soulcalibur II HD Online

 A high-definition version of the game, titled Soulcalibur II HD Online, based on the PlayStation 2 version of the game, was released digitally for PlayStation 3 through PlayStation Network and Xbox 360 through Xbox Live in North America and Europe on November 19 and 20, 2013, respectively, and in Japan on February 20, 2014.
 It includes all game modes from the original releases, as well as support for online-only gameplay via PlayStation Network and Xbox Live.
 For reasons unknown, the English version of the HD re-release lacks the dual-language option available in the original game and only features English voice acting.
-Both versions of the game also include two guest characters, Heihachi Mishima and Spawn, who were previously exclusive to specific platforms (PlayStation 2 and Xbox, respectively), and the PS2 version's opening version is used.
-In addition, in Japan, having the game data allows for two virtual items and a costume to be available for free in Soulcalibur: Lost Swords.
+Both versions of the game also include two guest characters, Heihachi Mishima and Spawn, who were previously exclusive to specific platforms (PlayStation 2 and Xbox, respectively), and the PS2 version's opening movie is used.
+In addition, in Japan, having the game data allowed for two virtual items and a costume to be available for free in Soulcalibur: Lost Swords.

 Reception

-The original version of SoulCalibur II received critical acclaim, earning it the average scores of 91.3% for the PlayStation 2, 92.3% for the GameCube, and 91.6% for the Xbox.
+The original version of Soulcalibur II received critical acclaim, earning it the average scores of 91.3% for the PlayStation 2, 92.3% for the GameCube, and 91.6% for the Xbox.
 Greg Kasavin of GameSpot praised the game "It's certainly one of the most refined, most accessible, and best-looking 3D fighting games to date, and it's squarely the best game in its class for the Xbox and GameCube."
 IGN writer Kaiser Hwang gave the game a positive review, but commented on its similarity to the first game "And so, while evolution is not always mandatory, sometimes pushing the boundaries can lead to bigger and better things.
 In the case of Soul Calibur II, contentment will do just fine."
 In a retrospective review of the game, PJ O'Reilly of Nintendo Life gave the game a perfect 10/10, writing that the game "will ruin lots of modern fighting games for you."
+The game was also the subject of a collusion scandal at EVO 2004 that turned the game and franchise into an unwelcome black sheep in the fighting game community, and it was not welcome back in future installments until 2010.

-In the first ever Spike Video Game Awards in 2003, SoulCalibur II won in the category Most Addictive Game.
+In the first ever Spike Video Game Awards in 2003, Soulcalibur II won in the category Most Addictive Game.
 During the 7th Annual Interactive Achievement Awards, the game was awarded Console Fighting Game of the Year by the Academy of Interactive Arts & Sciences; it also received a nomination for Outstanding Achievement in Animation.
 In 2009, Official Nintendo Magazine praised the inclusion of Link, placing the game 41st on a list of greatest Nintendo games.
 In 2011, Complex ranked it as the 14th best fighting game of all time.